apauley/HollingBerries/README.md

 *   Include a README file with instructions on how to build/run your code.
 A Makefile or something similar will be nice.
 Also, tell us a bit about your solution if you feel like it.

+*   Send me a pull request so that your solution is included with the others.
+By doing this you agree that your code may be used by anyone for any purpose.
+If you use someone elses code it will be nice to give him/her credit.
+Email me if you have a suggestion for an informal license that fits these code comparisons.
+MIT?
+Creative Commons?